-This management's discussion and analysis ("MD&A") reports on the operating results and financial condition of the Company for the years ended March 31, 2022 and 2021.
-The MD&A should be read in conjunction with the Company's audited annual financial statements for the years ended March 31, 2022 and 2021 and the notes thereto which were prepared in accordance with International Financial Reporting Standards ("IFRS").
+This management's discussion and analysis ("MD&A") reports on the operating results and financial condition of the Company for the nine months ended December 31, 2022 and 2021.
+The MD&A should be read in conjunction with the Company's unaudited interim financial statement for the nine months ended December 31, 2022, and the audited annual financial statements for the years ended March 31, 2022, and 2021, and the notes thereto which were prepared in accordance with International Financial Reporting Standards ("IFRS").